nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/inheritance.md

 --

-- Composition can be useful when the two objects are do not share method implementation code in common, but one of the objects nevertheless benefits from being able to access some methods of the other.
+- Composition can be useful when the two objects do not share method implementation code, but one of the objects nevertheless benefits from being able to access some methods of the other.

 ---